 Related: Watch our on-demand webinar which allows you to understand more about the Merit-Based Incentive Payment System and its affect on your Medicare reimbursements.

 To ease the transition of ECs into MIPS, the Centers for Medicare and Medicaid Services, or CMS, has designated 2017 a transition year.
 For the year, CMS is allowing ECs to pick their pace for participation.
 This is intended to make it easier for ECs to avoid a negative payment adjustment, while also giving ECs an opportunity to test their systems and processes for an increased level of participation in the future.

 It should be noted, hospital-based ECs can qualify for an exemption from the Advancing Care Information category because they do not have control over the technology their hospital requires them to use.
 For the first year, these ECs will only have to report under the Quality and Clinical Practice Improvement Activity categories.
+CMS has re-weighted the Quality category to 85 percent for hospital-based ECs.
 More information about this exemption is available on the CMS QPP website.